 Your social media following is not yours.
 Platforms can ban your account, shadowban your content, or change their algorithm overnight — and there is nothing you can do about it.
 The creators who survive these shocks are the ones who built direct communication channels with their audience.
 SMS marketing is the most direct channel available.

-This guide explains exactly how SMS marketing works for creators: why it matters, how to build a subscriber list, what to send, and how to turn text messages into a reliable revenue stream that no algorithm can touch.
+This guide explains exactly how SMS marketing works for creators: why it matters, how to build a subscriber list, what to send, and how to monetize your SMS subscribers so you can turn text messages into a reliable revenue stream that no algorithm can touch.

 98%